Skip to Content

 clusterThe option’s cluster letters'Can be clustered with #0.'#0 = the cluster letters

-separatorThe parameter delimiter of a non-niladic option'Values can be delimited with #0.'#0 = the parameter separator
+separatorThe parameter delimiter of an array-valued option'Values can be delimited with #0.'#0 = the parameter separator

 paramCountThe parameter count of a variadic or polyadic option'Accepts (multiple|#0|at most #0|at least #0|between #0) parameters.'#0 = the parameter count